 Based on stakeholder engagement, market assessment, and expressions of interest in the property, the City will determine the appropriate re-use path for each property.
-In many cases, the property will be offered for sale through a request for proposals by Baltimore Housing or Baltimore Development Corporation.
+In many cases, the property will be offered for sale through an Expression of Interest or Request for Proposals by Baltimore Housing or Baltimore Development Corporation.
 Other properties may be re-used directly by City agencies, other government entities, or have other special re-use considerations.
 Properties in weaker markets may need a different approach.
 This approach might be offering the property with subsidy, demolishing the building and offering a cleared site, demolishing the building and creating open space, leasing the property, etc. If the initial re-use path identified for a property is not successful in identifying a long term viable re-use for the property, another re-use path will be identified.

 The City is committed to conducting stakeholder engagement so that the City (and any potential future users of the facilities) can understand community desires and concerns.
 This might include desires and concerns about uses, the site, or access.
 Stakeholders may identify particular uses that they would like to see in their neighborhood that are not currently available elsewhere.
 The City will gather and document stakeholder desires and concerns and make them available to prospective developers to set the stage for redevelopment.
 Preference can be given to proposals that respond to community desires and concerns.